Landing Page Optimization Tips – Brought to You by Google Ads Success

 Simplify Your Forms

 If you’re asking website traffic for personal information in order to follow up or finish a sale, keep it short and do not influence them.
+For form optimization automation ideas, check Automate Data Entry in Web Forms Guide.

 Example: